Instacart Data Scientist Salary | $248K-$411K+ | Levels.fyi

 Data Scientist compensation in United States at Instacart ranges from $248K per year for L4 to $411K per year for L6.
 The median yearly compensation in United States package totals $320K.
-View the base salary, stock, and bonus breakdowns for Instacart's total compensation packages.
-Last updated: 9/24/2025
+View the base salary, equity, and bonus breakdowns for Instacart's total compensation packages.
+Last updated: 9/25/2025

 Level Name